 Red peppers are versatile.
 You can enjoy them raw, roasted, stir-fried, or as part of a soup, salad, or pasta dish.
 Varieties range from mild to very spicy.

-What About Supplements to Boost Immunity?
+What About Supplements for Immunity Support?

 In addition to a healthful diet, a few single nutrients appear to help immunity and may be worth adding to your cold-weather routine in supplement form.